 -I’d imagine we have both done things against God but if he does show us mercy and we meet in the hereafter, we will share a glass and toast dear old Ireland.

 Brennan did not reply, he squeezed the trigger.
 Thy will be done.
 Tears began to roll down his face as he stood over the body of his fallen countryman.
-He had killed a brother but wasn’t this the way it was always destined to be.
+He had killed a brother but wasn’t this the way it was always destined to be since Cain and Abel.
 What a fool he had been to think that their noble fight back home would have changed anything.
-When the dust settled and the guns put away, and the men had no work, their families had no food.
+When the dust settled and the guns put away, the men had no work, their families had no food.
 What difference did it make to the rich in their comfortable drawing rooms,?
 Not a whit.
 He was finished railing against the world.
-He opened the dead mans blood soaked collar and tag the penknife from his hip pocket he cut the scapular from around Moloney’s neck.
+He opened the dead mans blood soaked collar, with the penknife from his hip pocket he cut the scapular from around Moloney’s neck.
 He saw that the wound was neat passing right through the base of the neck.
 Oblivion was instant.
 The exit hole in his throat was large but the morticians would cover it and the family, if he had one out here, could have an open casket.

 Brennan rolled up the scapula and the little medal attached to it before carefully placing it in his inside jacket pocket which it now shared with the .38.
 He knew that he would find out over the next few days where Moloney was from.
 Word would quickly pass through the bars and speak-easys about the killing.
-He would find out more details about his victim, whose fate had been handed to him.
-He scooped out the contents of the dead man’s wallet.
-He would send on the contents too to the relatives anonymously.
+He scooped out the contents of the dead man’s wallet and would send on the contents to to the relatives anonymously.
 This would also make it look like a robbery saving the Cops having to invent a motive.
 Finally with the chorus of foghorns, steamers and an overhead train, he knelt down on the cold cobbles.
-Holding the still warm hand of the man he had just killed, he leaned in and whispered contritely into his ear.
+Holding the still warm hand of the man whose life he had just taken, he leaned in and whispered contritely into his ear.

-‘O my God, I am heartily sorry for having offended Thee’
+‘Oh my God, I am heartily sorry for having offended thee, may this soul and the souls of all the departed, rest in peace, amen’

 As he crossed Queens Boulevard and strolled up the wide sidewalk towards the Bar, Tommy McKillen checked his watch again, 8.45pm.
 His mate Jimmy had said he’d be there by 9.00pm.
 Tommy didn’t want to be late.
 He wondered had Jimmy changed much?
 He hadn’t seen him in five years now.
 They had grown up beside each other and were inseparable.
 Jimmy’s family had returned to the States when he was 14.
 Growing up in the North West there were several American born kids in school?
 There was the Harrington’s who were from New Jersey, who could ever forget Colleen Harrington playing basketball in the front courts at school.
 Tommy remembered how they had all gone to support the school team in the Connacht Finals but the truth was they had all gone to watch Colleen strut around the court.
 Tommy was shy back then and if she had spoken to him he knew he would have probably died there and then.
 Joe Burke and Jimmy were from Sunnyside, Brian O’Donnell was Chicago.
 Then there was that lad from Cashel who was from San Francisco, he was Moran, Tommy couldn’t recall his first name.
 He did remember him out at Annagh Lake one summer, at swimming lessons, bragging about little league baseball.
 Jimmy later punched his lights out at the back of the school gym.
 God knows what had ignited the row but he recalled afterwards that Moran and Jimmy shared a cigarette; Moran’s hands were trembling so much he could barely hold the match to light his smoke.
 Later he gave the entire pack to Jimmy, a sort of peace offering or reparations.
 We smoked some of the cigarettes under the Cryan’s Bridge until Tommy was dizzy and sick.
 Then we smoked some more that evening when Jimmy came with me to count the cattle over in Annagh.
 That’s when he told me they were going back.